 Since chlorine is used to kill bacteria in the water to sterilize it before drinking, this may also kill the bacteria found in the animals’ digestive systems making them lose appetite with their food and may also refuse to drink water.

 Pigs and horses are also not immune to chlorine-treated waters since these animals are monogastric.
 An astounding case study made about a pig barn with chlorine treated waters has shown an increase in abortion rates, abnormal stillbirth rates, and its even affecting their heat cycles.

 And, if that isn’t enough, the piglets that have survived are experiencing multiple complications as well and have increased death rates.
 This predicament may be taxing for animal farmers since they cannot risk their animals from getting sick from contaminated waters.

 Chlorine is also toxic to plants as well as their soil.
 Some scientists and plant enthusiasts may say otherwise since there are no significant changes seen in soil watered with chlorinated waters.

 Organic farmers, however, are against chlorinated water since it kills the microbes on the surface of the soil thereby causing a significant effect on the ecosystem of the soil which then will affect the plant.
 But since no significant research has been made people in the US still use chlorine treated waters on their plants.

 Whether or not chlorine is good for disinfection, we still cannot disregard its harmful effects on our health as well as our plants and pets.
-To avoid this, having a whole house water filter would save you from these unwanted effects.
+To avoid this and remove chlorine, having a whole house water filter would save you from these unwanted effects.

 Investing in a whole house water filter is a big leap.
-But to protect yourself and the people around you from the effects of drinking contaminated water, then it may as well be worth it.
-See more here https://www.aquaoxwaterfilters.com/product/aquaox/.
+But to protect yourself and the people around you from the effects of chlorine in drinking water, then it may as well be worth it.
+Learn more about how you can purify drinking water here https://www.aquaoxwaterfilters.com/product/aquaox/.